AntonioLuizVeloso/CacheSim/readme.txt

 Outputs: The outputs are different every time, though the cache hit count and the cache miss count will always add up to the memory access count, which is 128.

+TEST CASE 3: MID-REPEAT BLOCKS

+Input: Given n=32, the sequence would repeat the middle sequence twice, which is 1-30, and continue until 2n.
+The sequence would then be repeated 4 times.

+Cache Memory Trace: Due to the fact that MRU replacement algorithm is being used, after the first mid-sequence repeat (0-30, 1-31) the rest of the elements would be assigned at the last cache block as that is the most recently used.
+This would go on for each repetition with 2 key difference, the 1st is that the final assignments would go to the previous cache block each time.
+The 2nd difference is that from the 3rd iteration onwards, the previous x cache blocks before "final" block where all the other values would be assigned, would have their values replaced due to the nature of MRU, with x being the number of iterations above 3.
+ex:
+at the 1st iteration the cache would look like this:
+[0 1 2 ..
+29 30 63]

+at the 2nd iteration it will be like this:
+[0 1 2 ...
+29 62 63]

+at the 3rd iteration it will be:
+[0 1 2 ...
+27 29 61 62 63]
+it can be seen that the element before the n-3 element has been replaced due to the fact that it can no longer fit the entire 30 elements from the mid-sequence repeat, hence it started replacing the using MRU.

+at the 4th iteration it will be:
+[0 1 2 ...
+25 27 29 60 61 62 63]
+2 elements before n-4 has been replaced.

+Based on this pattern it can be assumed that the previous elements would continue to be replaced until eventually the entire cacheblock would be replaced and filled with the upper values of 2n

+Outputs: The memory access count can be obtained by adding the number of mid-sequence block to 2n and multiplying it 4 times: 4*(64+30)=376